 Pigeon Fiasco – band night that ran for summer 2007 at Offas Tavern, Prestatyn by Der Bomber

-Pigtown Recs – DIY punk label (prev called Drunk Munkey), run by Dave Cox Warburton (drummer of The Cox, Hektor), and Ste Cox.
+Pigtown Records – DIY punk label (prev called Drunk Munkey), run by Dave Cox Warburton (drummer of The Cox, Hektor, Global Parasite, Der Bomber), and Steve Brute (The Cox, Global Parasite, Minus Nine Lives.
+BBR, Spam Javelin, Chugga).
 Have rel a comp CD (Munkey Feces Vol.1) & also material by Dave’s bands. (discography)

 Pilgrim Fire – metal band (formed 6.10.03), feat; Darren Hughes (voc), Tommy Jones-Williams (gtr), Caine Jones-Williams (drms), Chris Parry (gtr), Sean Parry (drms).
 Took their name from a song their fathers’ band (Tiger Tiger) had.

 Pilot Blue – acoustic band from Mold (formed Nov05), feat; Liam Newman (voc,gtr,keys) and Ben Vickers (gtr).
 Both members of Mainstream